-As a member of the Juilliard Orchestra, Giorgio has served as principal flute in several of the major concert halls in New York City including Carnegie Hall, Alice Tully Hall and Peter Jay Sharp Theater with Alan Gilbert, Speranza Scappucci, David Zinman, James Gaffigan, Peter Oundjian, Gerard Schwarz and Gianandrea Noseda.
-Giorgio was selected to perform Debussy’s “Prélude à l’après-midi d’un faune” under the baton of David Robertson at David Geffen Hall in April 2015.
-During his past summers, Giorgio performed with the National Repertory Orchestra, where he was chosen as a soloist in Mozart Flute and Harp Concerto, and at the Norfolk-Yale Chamber Music Festival.
-Highlights of his Italian years include performances in the Sala Verdi, where he played as soloist with the Verdi Conservatory Orchestra and at Bellagio Festival and the Festival Milano Musica in 2011 and 2012, where his performances were broadcasted by the national Italian radio, Rai Radio 3.
+As a member of the Juilliard Orchestra, Giorgio has served as principal flute in major concert halls in New York City including Carnegie Hall, Alice Tully Hall and the Peter Jay Sharp Theater under the batons of Alan Gilbert, Gianandrea Noseda, Peter Oundjian, Speranza Scappucci, Gerard Schwarz and David Zinman.
+A particular highlight was his performance of Debussy’s Prélude à l’après-midi d’un faune under the baton of David Robertson at David Geffen Hall.
+Giorgio has performed with the National Repertory Orchestra, where he was also heard as a soloist in the Mozart Flute and Harp Concerto.
+As a winner of the Juilliard Concerto Competition, Giorgio will be performing in April 2018 Christopher Rouse’s Flute Concerto in David Geffen Hall with the Juilliard Orchestra conducted by Alan Gilbert.